Turns out Colin was friends with Jim Fitzpatrick, the Irish artist who designed the covers of several Lizzy albums, and its iconic logo.

 Album review: Thin Lizzy, Thunder and Lightning (1983)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, APRIL 29, 1983 By Steve Newton One of the biggest disappointments in hard rock this year is the news that Thin Lizzy--after 14 years and many fine, albeit underrated albums--is calling it quits.
-Ever since 1974's magical Vagabonds of the Western World, Phil Lynott and Co. have been churning … Continue reading Album review: Thin Lizzy, Thunder and Lightning (1983)
+ORIGINALLY PUBLISHED ON APRIL 29, 1983 By Steve Newton One of the biggest disappointments in hard rock this year is the news that Thin Lizzy--after 14 years and many fine, albeit underrated albums--is calling it quits.
+Ever since 1974's magical Vagabonds of the Western World, Phil Lynott and Co. have been churning out some of the … Continue reading Album review: Thin Lizzy, Thunder and Lightning (1983)

 Album review: Gary Moore, Corridors of Power (1983)